Troubleshooting Car Front Suspension and Wheel Problems from Noises or Rumbling Sounds

 An unusual noise or sound coming from your car when you are driving usually means one thing.
 Money!

-Most motor mechanics who do this will tell you your car needed all those parts replacing when the truth was that he just kept replacing parts at your expense until he found out what was wrong.
+Your mechanics may tell you that all those parts needed to be replaced, when the truth was that he was just guessing (at your expense) until he found out what was wrong.

 Firstly, look for the obvious,

 - Have you driven over something that could have damaged your car?

 - Have you been the only driver, or could someone else have driven the car and bumped something?

 - Have you hit the curb a bit hard?

 - Have you hit a really big bump that made your suspension make a loud "thunk" noise?

 Any of these events could cause your wheels to go out of alignment.
 When the wheels are not aligned, you will hear a lot of tire noise.